Aeriel has published in both peer-reviewed and open-access journals.

 McClure, K. R., Szelenyi, K., Niehaus, E., Anderson, A. A. & Reed, J. (2010).
 “We just don’t have the possibility yet”: U.S. Latina/o narratives on study abroad.
 Journal of Student Affairs Research and Practice, 47(3), 367-386.

-Ashlee, A. A., & Perez, D. (under review).
+Ashlee, A. A., & Perez, D. (in press).
 Real talk: Getting real about race with graduate students in a SAHE master’s program.
 In K. G. Hinton, M. Howard-Hamilton, O. Gilbert Brown, & M. Davenport (Eds.), Unleashing suppressed voices on college campuses: Diversity issues in higher education (2nd edition).

 Ashlee, A. A. (under review).
-Consistently excluded: An Asian American womxn’s counter narrative to academic microaggressions in student affairs doctoral programs.
-In K. McKee & D. Delgado (Eds.), Don’t air the dirty laundry: Reflections of women of color on graduate school.
+Finding Grace: An Asian American womxn’s counterstory to graduate school racial microaggressions.
+In K. McKee & D. Delgado (Eds.), Degrees of difference: Reflections of women of color on graduate school.

 Ashlee, A. A. (2017).
 Thoughts on home.
 The Welders: A Playwrights’ Collective.
 Retrieved from